ngrx/platform/projects/ngrx.io/content/guide/signals/signal-store/index.md

 </code-example>

-For each state property, a corresponding signal is automatically created.
+For each state slice, a corresponding signal is automatically created.
 The same applies to nested state properties, with all deeply nested signals being generated lazily on demand.

 The `BooksStore` instance will contain the following properties: